neptunelabs/fsi-image-samples/samples/pdp/README.md

 # Product Detail Page - Embedding images using Single Source Imaging

-This readme describes how the product detail page sample with *Single Source Imaging* of *FSI Server* is achieved.
+This readme describes how the product detail page example is achieved using *Single Source Imaging* from *FSI Server*.
-The aim of the demo is to show how you can easily integrate different sizes and formats of an image by simply changing the Image URL.
+The aim of the demo is to show how you can easily integrate different sizes and formats of an image by simply changing the image URL.
-It also shows how static assets saved on FSI Server can be embedded.

 # Switching images on the website

-The images are switched by adding a simple changeImage function to the image tags:
+The images are swapped by adding a simple changeImage function to the image tags:

 ```html
   <div class="row pb-3">